hermango/shareable/README.md

 #### Customizing Buttons
 Overriding Shareable is possible and entirely optional.
 Some knowledge of [Rails layouts and rendering](http://guides.rubyonrails.org/layouts_and_rendering.html) is required.
 Read on to learn how you can personalize your buttons.

+##### Custom HTML Wrappers

 Buttons and static links are wrapped in overwritable files called partials.
 The look and DOM structure of your buttons can be changed by creating your own files with matching filenames and placed in your local 'views' directory.
 As long as the yield method is called in the following two partials, you can make whatever changes you want:
 + [_parent_wrapper.html.erb](https://github.com/hermango/shareable/blob/master/app/views/shareable/partials/_parent_wrapper.html.erb) goes in the 'app/views/shareable/partials/' directory.
 This partial is rendered once and encloses all of the buttons.
 + [_button_wrapper.html.erb](https://github.com/hermango/shareable/blob/master/app/views/shareable/partials/_button_wrapper.html.erb) goes in the 'app/views/shareable/partials/' directory.
 This partial is rendered inside _parent_wrapper.html.erb and is outputted for each button.

+##### Change Static Links

 The partial used for static links is named _link.html.erb.
 The important variable you want to include is called *options[:url]*.
 + [_link.html.erb](https://github.com/hermango/shareable/blob/master/app/views/shareable/partials/_link.html.erb) goes in the 'app/views/shareable/partials/' directory.

+##### Change Social Buttons

-To override the actual code for a button, place your own template file in the 'app/views/shareable/' directory of your app and prepend that filename with an underscore and the name of the social media site.
+To override the code for a javascript button, place your own template file in the 'app/views/shareable/' directory of your app and prepend that filename with an underscore and the name of the social media site.
 For example, to overwrite the Facebook button: Create a file called _facebook.html.erb that goes in the 'app/views/shareable/' directory.

-##### button_name and button_caption
+##### A Note about Variables: button_name and button_caption
-Each outputted button has two self-referencing variables that are accessible to you.
+Each outputted button has two variables that identify the social network the button belongs to.
 These variables are named *button_name* and *button_caption* and are contained in the *options* hash.
 Depending on the button instance these variables are accessed within, the possible string values are:
-+ options[:button_name] - facebook, twitter, pinterest, linkedin, google_plus, reddit, tumblr, stumble_upon
-+ options[:button_caption] - Facebook, Twitter, Pinterest, Linkedin, Google+, Reddit, Tumblr, StumbleUpon
++ options[:button_name] will be one of the following: "facebook", "twitter", "pinterest", "linkedin", "google_plus", "reddit", "tumblr" or "stumble_upon".
++ options[:button_caption] will be one of the following: "Facebook", "Twitter", "Pinterest", "Linkedin", "Google+", "Reddit", "Tumblr" or "StumbleUpon".

 Both variables can be overridden when passed to the render_shareable method as hash values.
 E.g.:
 ```